deepdoctection/deepdoctection/README.md

 **deep**doctection is a Python package that enables document analysis pipelines to be built using deep learning models.

 Extracting information from documents is difficult.
 Documents often have a complex visual structure and the information they contain is not tagged. **deep**doctection is a tool box that is intended to facilitate entry into this topic.

 The focus should be on application. **deep**doctection is made for data scientists who are tasked with supporting departments in process optimization.
 For analysts who have to investigate into large sets of documents.
 And also maybe for researchers who would like to see how well their new model fits into an extraction pipeline.

+It currently focuses on raw text extraction.
+For further text processing tasks, use one of the many other great NLP libraries.

 ![image info](./notebooks/pics/dd_rm_sample.jpg)